limix/bgen-reader-py/docs/quickstart2.rst

 ***********
-Quick-start #cmk tell which one, etc
+Quick-Start
 ***********

+ #cmk tell which one, etc

 We first download the ``example.bgen``, ``haplotypes.bgen``, and ``complex.bgen`` files: